Turkey's currency crisis rages on as lira sinks again

 Albayrak, who is Erdogan's son-in-law, didn't specify what the plan would involve.
 He said the country's banks and banking regulator "will take the necessary measures quickly."

 The central bank then announced in a statement early Monday that it would "take all necessary measures to maintain financial stability" and "provide all the liquidity the banks need."
+It also said it would slash the amount of funds that banks are required to hold in reserve.

 The lira erased much of its earlier losses to trade down around 4% against the dollar in afternoon trading in Asia.
 But the announcements weren't enough to trigger a strong rally.